-PS201 American Government: Political Institutions 3 credits (3 lec hrs/
+PS201 American Government: Political Institutions 3 credits (3 lec hrs/ wk)

 An introduction to American political institutions, processes and ideology, in relation to politics and public policy.
+This course may be taken 1 time for credit.
+Course classification: LDC

-PS202 American Government: Policy Issues 3 credits (3 lec hrs/wk)

-This course continues the study of civil liberties and practical application of powers of the federal government to society's problems.
+PS202 American Government: Policy Issues 3 credits (3 lec hrs/wk) This course continues the study of civil liberties and practical application of powers of the federal government to society's problems.
 Current issues in American politics and the application of federal government powers to society's problems will be addressed.
+This course may be taken 1 time for credit.
+Course classification: LDC

-PS203 Local Politics and Government 3 credits (3 lec hrs/wk)

-This course introduces the student to United States state and local governments with comparative political behavior in states and communities.
+PS203 Local Politics and Government 3 credits (3 lec hrs/wk) This course introduces the student to United States state and local governments with comparative political behavior in states and communities.
 The course defines and discusses the political and institutional processes by which state and local governments make policy and law.
 The course also examines the role of state and local governments within the federal system of government.
+This course may be taken 1 time for credit.
+Course classification: LDC